scudette/velociraptor-docs/content/announcements/2022-artifact-contest/_index.md

 ## Deadline

 Deadline for submission is Midnight 20th September 2021 anywhere on earth.
-The email address for submission is: **contest@velociraptor.app**
+The email address for submission is:
+**contest@velociraptor.app**

 ## Winner Announcements

-Winners will be announced at the [SANS Threat Hunting Summit Thurs Oct 7 - Fri, Oct 8, 2021](https://www.sans.org/cyber-security-training-events/threat-hunting-and-incident-response-summit-2021)
+Winners will be announced at the [2022 Velociraptor Conference]({{% ref "/announcements/2022-velocon/" %}})

 ## Prizes